ElektraInitiative/PermaplanT/README.md

 ## Non-functional Goals

-- easy to use
+1. easy to use (aesthetic UI, collaborative use)
-- aesthetic UI
+2. uptime (robustness, no restarts)
-- collaborative use
+3. performance (serve many concurrent users)